Competitor Analysis for AI Citations: Outrank Your Competition

 Why Competitor Analysis Matters for AI Citations

 Traditional competitor analysis focuses on keyword rankings, backlinks, and domain authority.
 For AI citations, the game is different.
 AI systems don't rank pages—they select sources based on content quality, relevance, and authority signals.
 This means the competitor winning traditional search rankings might not be the one winning AI citations.
+Use our Competitor Analysis tool to identify winners.

 Example: A technical blog post about "React performance optimization" might rank #1 in Google, but ChatGPT could consistently cite a different article that's more comprehensive, better structured, or has stronger E-A-T signals—even if it ranks #5 in traditional search.